-The HSC Course covers core topics: Health Priorities in Australia and Factors Affecting Performance.

-The optional component includes two options each from: the Health of Young People, Sport and Physical Activity in Australian Society, Sports Medicine, Improving Performance, Equity and Health.
+In the HSC course, the core topics are Health Priorities in Australia and Factors Affecting Performance.
+Similar to the Preliminary course, students undertake two options chosen by their teacher from a range of topics including Health of Young People, Sport and Physical Activity in Australian Society, Sports Medicine, Improving Performance, and Equity and Health.